 For the purpose of this blog, I will not break down each individual micro market as a lot of this information is proprietary.
 So I would ask that if buyers or sellers want more specific information to contact me at 310 916 6053.
 I also have information on private sales which I have not utilized in my overall year to year assessments but which would not tilt the metrics greatly.

 In analyzing recent years 2015- 2017, I looked at the beach key streets, non beach key streets and the homes that sold on bluff.
-I have also looked at the current year of 2017 and included inventory and escrows.
+I also included current inventory and escrows.

 This year had 12 reported sales on beach key streets (median price and sold cost per sq ft higher than non beach key streets)